Open

 More information on working conditions

-You should research all 3 social sustainability themes in phase A. If you can sufficiently prove why you could omit other risks in the implementation phase (phase B), you can focus on 1 particular theme.
+In phase A, you should research all 3 social sustainability themes.
+If you can sufficiently prove why you can omit other risks in the implementation phase (phase B), you can focus on one particular theme.

 Environmental themes

-You can address environmental problems but only if there is a direct link to 1 or more of the 3 main themes.
+You can address environmental problems, but only if there is a direct link to one or more of the 3 main themes.
 For example, regenerative agriculture: in this case, an environmental solution contributes to higher income or better working conditions.

 Sectors